takacsnorbee/smileShooter/README.md

 ## Smile Shooter

 I have made this game to get practice.
 I still have to fix some bugs...
+I will make it, but until you need to resize the window at the beginning.
+Sorry :)

 ## Built with